neurobioinfo/Ensemblux/docs/Step2.md

  - - - -

 #### Demuxalot
-**NOTE**: Because the Demuxalot algorithm requires prior genotype information, the Ensemblux pipeline uses the predicted vcf file generated by Freemuxlet as input into Demuxalot when prior genotype information is not available.
+**NOTE**: Because the Demuxalot algorithm requires prior genotype information, the ensemblex pipeline uses the predicted vcf file generated by Freemuxlet as input into Demuxalot when prior genotype information is not available.
 Therefore, it is important to wait for Freemuxlet to complete before running Demuxalot.
 To check if the required Freemuxlet-generated vcf file is available prior to running Demuxalot, you can use the following code:

 ```
 if test -f /path/to/working_directory/freemuxlet/outs.clust1.vcf; then